 What inequality looks like

-In particular, attention must be focused on youth, women, and migrants and refugees.
-Indeed, in a region where the majority of people are under the age of 35, its inequalities hit young people hard, and especially affect young women, who face multiple barriers to realizing their potential.
-Further, despite having only 5 percent of the world's population, the region accounts for nearly half the world’s refugees and displaced persons—intensifying inequality in countries that are now host to millions of displaced people.
+In grappling with this grim reality, particular attention must be focused on youth, women, and refugees.
+In a region where the majority of people are under the age of 35, inequality hits young people the hardest—especially young women, who face additional barriers to reaching their full potential.

 Support for meaningful, sustainable social justice

-We believe that, despite the profound challenges the region faces, inequality can be tackled by investing in the vibrancy and resilience of the region’s people—specifically by expanding opportunities for learning, opening access to economic opportunity and dignified urban living, and promoting a diversity of creative expression.
-And we believe that these investments can be attained only by fostering understanding and partnership between a resilient civil society, accountable governments, and responsible businesses.
+We believe that, despite the profound challenges the region faces, inequality can be tackled by investing in the vibrancy and resilience of the region’s people—specifically by expanding opportunities for learning, ensuring the future of dignified work and living conditions, and promoting a diversity of creative expression.
+And we believe that these investments can be attained only by fostering understanding and partnership between a resilient civil society, accountable governments, strategic philanthropy, and responsible businesses.

 Inequality has led to forced migration, and informal housing and working arrangements, in staggering numbers across the Middle East and North Africa.
 We take an inclusive and people-centered approach to addressing these issues: Our strategy aims to increase peoples’ access to education, decent work, dignified housing, and creative expression.
 Together with our regional partners, we support holistic, integrated interventions to expand opportunities and protect the rights of people in refugee and informal settlements.

 Unfortunately, as part of economic reforms most governments in the region and the major economic players adopt strategies to eliminate the informal sector and to “formalize the informal.”
 These economic measures are often associated with forced evictions and criminalization, and tend to undermine the rights of those who will inevitably continue to live and work informally.